 By Hamid Ould Ahmed and Mariam Karouny

-(Additional reporting by Joseph Nasr; writing by Christian Lowe; editing by Andrew Roche)
+(Additional reporting by Tarek Amara in Tunis; Writing by Christian Lowe; Editing by Alistair Lyon)